nkavanagh/gtfs-backend/README.md

 [x] Add value filtering capability when reading the CSV files [ ] Version API using URL
 [x] Permit filtering of service list by service_id
-[ ] Only include useful fields
+[x] Only include useful fields
-[ ] Allow optional inclusion of the fields that aren't "useful" [ ] Pretty print the JSON
+[ ] Allow optional inclusion of the fields that aren't "useful".
+Expose this to consumers.
+First part done.6 [ ] Pretty print the JSON
 [ ] gzip responses
 [ ] ETag based on GTFS files involved in generating a response